Oak Park High School (Manitoba)

 Oak Park High School is a high school located in the Charleswood area of Winnipeg, Manitoba.
 It offers a dual-track English and French Immersion program.
 Oak Park also offers Advanced Placement (AP) courses and one of the most comprehensive fine arts programs in the province.
 The Oak Park Raiders have won 3 Manitoba High School Athletics Association titles over the past decade, the most in Winnipeg.

 Athletics

 Oak Park High School has one of the best athletic programs in the province.
 As a regular contender in many sports, Oak Park has made their mark on the sport community.
 Oak Park took eight provincial titles in 2010-2011 and was provincial finalists in Varsity Girls Basketball and Girls Outdoor Soccer.
 The school offers an extensive list of extracurriculars, including: basketball, darts, football, hockey, soccer (indoor and outdoor), volleyball, rugby, cheerleading, ultimate frisbee, water polo, track & field, badminton, student council, musical, dance, curling and field lacrosse.
 The Oak Park football team is notable for establishing 4 CFL football players.

-Success has been harder to come by in recent seasons as the MHSAA tightened transfer and recruiting policies.